Revealing the canalizing structure of Boolean functions: Algorithms and applications: Algorithms for revealing the canalizing layer structure

 \subsection{Algorithm for nested canalizing functions}

 The authors of \cite{jarrah2007nested} developed a parametrization of NCFs corresponding to points in the affine space $\mathbb{F}_2^{2^n}$ that satisfy a certain collection of polynomial equations.
-Since the terms of a Boolean polynomial consist of square-free monomials, we can uniquely index monomials by the subsets of $[n]=\{1,2,\ldots,n\}$ corresponding to the variables appearing in the monomial, so that the set of all Boolean polynomials can be expressed as
+They observed that since the terms of a Boolean polynomial consist of square-free monomials, one can uniquely index monomials by the subsets of $[n]=\{1,\ldots,n\}$ corresponding to the variables appearing in the monomial.
+Thus the set of all Boolean polynomials can be expressed as

-We use this parametrization, and in particular Corollary 3.6 in~\cite{jarrah2007nested}, to suggest a linear time algorithm for finding the canalizing layers of a given NCF.
-The algorithm is based on the following theorem which is a straightforward consequence of Corollary 3.6 in~\cite{jarrah2007nested}.
+We use this parametrization, and in particular Corollary~3.6 in~\cite{jarrah2007nested}, to suggest a linear time algorithm for finding the canalizing layers of a given NCF.
+The algorithm is based on the following proposition, which is a straightforward consequence of Corollary 3.6 in~\cite{jarrah2007nested}.